 With one local producer calling it a gift from heaven, the bill to establish cottage food in Montana is finding plenty of support at the Capitol in Helena.
 House Bill 478 culminates two years of work by the Grow Montana Food Policy Coalition, which wants to expand economic opportunities for home-based food businesses and entrepreneurs.

 At its hearing before the House Agriculture Committee, HB 478 found producers, public health officers, and state agencies testifying in favor of it, and the bill drew no opponents.
 The committee sent HB 478 to the full House of Representatives by a 21-1 vote.
-After returning from transmittal break, the Montana House of Representatives took up the bill and passed it overwhelmingly by a 87-12 vote!
-The Senate Agriculture Committee was the next to take action on the bill, passing it by a unanimous 10-0 vote.
-The Montana Senate continued the trend by approving HB 478 by a 46-4.
-The bill now goes to the governor for his signature.
+A vote by the Montana House is expected when the legislature reconvenes following its transmittal break.

 The Grow Montana Food Policy Coalition, which is housed at and coordinated by NCAT, started examining the need for a cottage-food law during the 2013 legislative session and continued to work on the issue during the interim study mandated by House Bill 630.
 The result of the work is HB 478, which creates standards for cottage food and cleans up sections of current code that have led to confusion and uneven enforcement.
 The bill ensures safety with clear regulation, while also establishing the basis for cottage food in Montana.